interledgerjs/ilp/README.md

     console.log('funds received!')
   })

-  const { packet, condition } = ILP.IPR.createPacketAndCondition({
+  // `ipr` is a buffer with the encoded IPR const ipr = ILP.IPR.createIPR({
     receiverSecret: Buffer.from('secret', 'utf8'),
     destinationAccount: receiver.getAccount(),
-    destinationAmount: '10', // denominated in the ledger's base unit })
+    // denominated in the ledger's base unit
+    destinationAmount: '10',
+  })

-  // Note the user of this module must implement the method for
+  // Note the user of this module must implement the method for communicating
-  // communicating packet and condition from the recipient to the sender
+  // packet and condition from the recipient to the sender.

+  // In practice, The rest of this example would happen on the sender's side.

+  const { packet, condition } = ILP.IPR.decodeIPR(ipr)
   const quote = await ILP.ILQP.quoteByPacket(sender, packet)
   console.log('got quote:', quote)